MixPayProtocol/developers.mixpay.me/docs/guides/assets/settlement-assets.md

 List all the settlement assets.

-MixPay is decentralised and supports Mixin Messenger and any on-chain wallet for payments.
+MixPay is decentralised and supports any on-chain wallet for payments.
 MixPay is very flexible because of its underlying ability to separate the three parts of the quote, payment and settlement.
 MixPay supports three settlement modes simultaneously: regular user, robot, and multi-signature group.

 ## Settlement Assets List

-Detailed information about payment assets [API](/api/assets/settlement-assets).
+Detailed information about payment assets, you can refer to this [API](/api/assets/settlement-assets).

 ### **Cryptocurrencies**